mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/build-mongosyphon-config.md

 # National Telecom Config
 Now that you have an understanding of the config file, we can start making one for this exercise.

-Use this [sample/skeleton template](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/resources/template-config.json) in order to configure MongoSyphon to migrate your data.
+Download this [sample/skeleton config template](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/resources/template-config.json) and use it as the basis to build your own configuration for this exercise.

+In the following step, you will run MongoSyphon with your config file in order to migrate the data to your cluster.

 The steps below go through how to set up each section of the configuration file.

 ## Source
 The first section of the template is already completed for you as follows: